Impact of the 1914 Sealing Disaster

 The crowd watched for more than an hour as dozens of injured men left the Bellaventure.
 Many had swollen wrists and necks, or limbs blackened by frostbite; others suffered from ice-blindness and wore dark glasses.
 Twenty-two sealers could not walk because their feet or legs were frozen and medical personnel carried them off the ship on stretchers.
 These men received treatment at the General Hospital, while the Grenfell Building accepted survivors in less serious condition and served as a temporary mortuary for the dead sealers.

 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-115 16.04.047), Queen Elizabeth II Library, Memorial University, St. John’s, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+115 16.04.047), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John’s, NL.

 Photographs and stories of the dead and injured men circulated throughout the country and greatly affected public attitudes surrounding the seal fishery.
 People expressed concern over the dangers that sealers faced and questioned existing regulations governing the hunt.
 The Daily News printed letters to the editor calling for wireless sets on all vessels, insurance policies for sealers, and tents for men having to walk miles from their ship.